-For researchers looking to get insight into the quality of their cell culture during routine cell expansion procedures.
-We recommend looking at the CytoSMART Lux2.
+For researchers looking to get insight into the quality of their cell culture during routine cell expansion procedures, we recommend looking at the CytoSMART CytoSMART Lux2.

-The details of the images that can be obtained from a microscope depends on the FOV (field-of-view) and magnification of the imaging optics.
-These two parameters are captured in the field-of-view number: The diameter of the view field (in millimeters) decreases when an increase in magnification of the optical set-up occurs.
+The details of the images that can be obtained using a microscope depend on the field of view (FOV) and magnification of the imaging optics.
+These two parameters are captured in the field of view number: the diameter of the view field (in millimeters) decreases when an increase in magnification of the optical set-up occurs.

-While the magnification and field of view are negatively correlated, it is in fact possible to achieve a large field of view while maintaining a relatively large magnification.
-With the use of modern plan-apochromats and other specialized flat-field objectives, the field of view can be enlarged to capture greater range of specimen features.
+While the magnification and field of view are negatively correlated, it is, in fact, possible to achieve a large field of view while maintaining a relatively large magnification.
+With the use of modern plan-apochromats and other specialized flat-field objectives, the field of view can be enlarged to capture a greater range of specimen features.
 Such features are desirable for experiments that study a large surface area of a cell culture vessel, e.g. when studying cell migration using wound healing assays.
-In these experiments the full length of wells is often used to apply the scratch (wound) into a monolayer of cells.
-Here the ideal FOV is the whole-well of the cell culture, which has typically not been easily achieved, but using the right equipment and approach this can be done successfully.
+In these experiments, the full length of wells is often used to apply the scratch (wound) into a monolayer of cells.
+Here the ideal FOV is the whole well of the cell culture vessel, which has typically not been easily achieved, but using the right equipment and approach this can be done successfully.

-For time-lapse experiments the rates at which the images are captured depends on the speed of the image acquisition system.
-Dynamic processes such as cell trafficking need higher acquisition speed, as compared to slower processes like cell division (ranging in hours) and cell differentiation (ranging in days).
+For time-lapse experiments, the rates at which the images are captured depend on the speed of the image acquisition system.
+Dynamic processes, such as cell trafficking, need higher acquisition speed, as compared to slower processes like cell division (ranging in hours) and cell differentiation (ranging in days).

-We wrote an article on the importance of the proper environmental control during live-cell imaging.
+We wrote an article on the importance of the proper environmental control during a live-cell imaging experiment.
 Find that article here.

-PC and DIC optics have been successfully used to study cell population behavior like cell growth, viability assays, drug efficacy testing, wound repair and gap closure assays (4, 5).
-In Blum et al, for instance, PC live cell imaging was used to compare cell proliferation and wound closure rate in wild type and calretinin knockout rodent primary mesothelial cells (Figure 4) (5).
-The scratch area was imaged every 15 min by live cell imaging and image analysis was done by Image J.
+PC and DIC optics have been successfully used to study cell population behavior like cell growth, viability assays, drug efficacy testing, wound repair, and gap closure assays (4, 5).
+In Blum et al, for instance, PC live-cell imaging was used to compare cell proliferation and wound closure rate in wild type (WT) and calretinin knockout rodent primary mesothelial cells (Figure 4) (5).
+The scratch area was imaged every 15 min by live-cell imaging and image analysis was done by Image J.